gobugi/gametracker/README.md

-# RetroGameTracker
+# GameTracker

-RetroGameTracker is a website that allows you to discover your next favorite game.
+GameTracker is a website that allows you to discover your next favorite game.
 It allows you to organize your games, while also allowing you to rate the games yourself.
-You can find our website at https://retro-game-tracker.herokuapp.com/
+You can find our website at https://game-tracker.herokuapp.com/

 ## Contributors
 * [Eric Quan](https://www.google.com)